Sam Adams (Oregon politician)

-Adams ran an unsuccessful campaign to rejoin city council in 2020.
-From 2020 to 2023, he served as director of strategic innovations for the office of Portland Mayor Ted Wheeler.
-Adams resigned in January 2023, claiming he was leaving because of health problems, but Wheeler later revealed he had pushed Adams out for bullying female employees.

 Early life and education

-Samuel Adams was born in Butte, Montana to parents Larry and Karalie Adams.
+Samuel Adams was born in Butte, Montana, to parents Larry and Karalie Adams.
 Adams was the third of four children.
 When he was a year old, his family moved to Richland, Washington, but shortly after moved to Newport, Oregon.
 Adams graduated from high school in 1982, then started at the University of Oregon in 1984.
 Adams did not graduate from college until 2002, when he earned a Bachelor of Arts degree from the University of Oregon in political science.